scientific-python/blog.scientific-python.org/content/posts/numpy/searchsorted/index.md

 ![](images/figure4-fs8.png)

-We can see that our vectorized Python implementation can be orders of magnitude faster than the native one for inputs with several keys.
+We can see that our vectorized Python implementation can be an order of magnitude faster than the native one for inputs with several keys.
 To understand why, let's take a look at `NumPy 2.4` implementation:

 ```cpp
 template <class Tag, side_t side>